-- A Purchase and Contract.
-Purchase or contract for public projects, contractual services, professional services, and supplies required by the city. - B Purchasing Policies Procedures.
-Prepare and implement policies and procedures governing the bidding, contracting, and purchasing of public projects, contractual services, professional services, and supplies for the city. - C Forms.
-Prescribe and maintain such forms as may be reasonably necessary to the implementation of this chapter and any other policies and procedures approved by the city manager consistent with this chapter. - D Surplus Supplies.
-Establish policies and procedures to sell, repurpose or dispose of any supplies not needed for public use or that are obsolete, damaged beyond repair, or may become unsuitable for their intended use including establishing value thresholds for surplus. - E Purchase for Resale.
-Authorize the purchase of materials, supplies, and equipment supplies for resale from such enterprises as the golf course, or visitor's center to obtain the best possible price for the desired merchandise by adopting a procedure approved by the city manager.
+A Purchase and Contract.
+Purchase or contract for public projects, contractual services, professional services, and materials, supplies, and equipmentsupplies required by the city.

+B Purchasing Policies Procedures.
+Prepare and implement policies and procedures governing the bidding, contracting, and purchasing of public projects, contractual services, professional services, and materials, supplies, and equipment supplies for the city.

+C Forms.
+Prescribe and maintain such forms as may be reasonably necessary to the implementation of this chapter and any other policies and procedures approved by the city manager consistent with this chapter.

+D Surplus Materials, Supplies, and EquipmentSupplies.
+Establish policies and procedures to sell, repurpose or dispose of any materials, supplies, and equipmentsupplies not needed for public use or that are obsolete, damaged beyond repair, or may become unsuitable for their intended use including establishing value thresholds for surplus.

+E Purchase for Resale.
+Authorize the purchase of materials, supplies, and equipmentsupplies for resale from such enterprises as the golf course, or visitor's center to obtain the best possible price for the desired merchandise by adopting a procedure approved by the city manager.
 Such purchases shall not be subject to the award limits noted in this chapter, provided funding is available within the appropriated budget.

-- F Bidder, Contractor and Vendor Lists and Catalogs.
-Develop and maintain any bidder's list, contractor's list or vendor's list necessary to the operation of this chapter and any other policies and procedures approved by the city manager consistent with this chapter. - G Recycled Product Procurement Policy.
+F Bidder, Contractor and Vendor Lists and Catalogs.
+Develop and maintain any bidder's list, contractor's list or vendor's list necessary to the operation of this chapter and any other policies and procedures approved by the city manager consistent with this chapter.

+G Recycled Product Procurement Policy.
 Establish and maintain procedures and specifications for the purchase of recycled-content paper and recycled-content paper products as described in Section 3.30.190(A)(4).